Department-for-Transport-Disruptions/bods-integrated-data/src/functions/avl-subscriber/README.md

 5. Processes the response from the data producer endpoint
 6. Store the subscription details in a DynamoDB table
     1. The subscription will have a status of "LIVE" if the subscription process was successful
-    2. The subscription will have a status of "FAILED" if the subscription process failed
+    2. The subscription will have a status of "ERROR" if the subscription process failed

 The following checks are made throughout the function: